 Mrs. Stone joined Harvest Child Care Ministries in 1994.
 She received her Bachelor of General Studies from East Tennessee State University and her Masters Degree in Counseling from Liberty University.
 She has previously served the Youth Departments of two Free Will Baptist Churches and has been active in the Free Will Baptist Ladies’ Auxiliary on the local and district level.
 Martha oversees our advancement staff and coordinates our fund-raising programs.
-She currently serves as their secretary.
 Martha is the mother of two and grandmother of six.
 She and her husband, Rick, reside in Mount Carmel, TN

 Robin Neal, M.A, BSW

 Director of Specialized Services